sasimpson/picobrew_manuals/pro_s/brew_picofree.md

 1. Rinse step filter and lid, fill with 1 inch of clean water, replace.
 1. Attach keg wands, gray wand in waste container, black wand in reservoir
 1. Run rinse cycle

+Pitch yeast once the temperature is in range.
+Add airlock or PicoFerm to keg for fermentation.